mapodev/impressum-manager-wordpress/README.txt

 Questions can be asked anytime at support@impressum-manager.com

 == Changelog ==

+= 1.1.0 =
+- fix: editor for editing impressum fields like policy and disclaimer now working
+- cleaned up code
+- more advertisement
+- copy to clipboard function added

 = 1.0.7 =
 - hotfix: [impressum_manager] shortcode had no powered by links